intelligent-medical-cloud/pkg-wascan/pkg/README.md

 ## Features

-- ✅ **Production Ready** - Plug-and-play solution, ready for production use
 - 🎯 **Barcode & QR Code Scanning** - By default only **UPC-A** and **QR Code** are included in the compiled wasm
-- 📷 **Automatic Camera Handling** - Camera access and streaming handled automatically with optimal configurations applied - no manual camera setup required
+- 📷 **Automatic Camera Handling** - Camera access and streaming handled automatically with optimal configurations applied
-- 🖼️ **Built-in File Input** - File input field creation and handling managed by the library - just call the function
+- 🖼️ **Built-in File Input** - File input field creation and handling managed by the library
-- 🌐 **Universal Browser Support** - Works on all modern browsers and platforms including iOS, Android, Safari, Chrome, Firefox, and Edge
+- 🌐 **Universal Browser Support** - Works on all modern browsers and platforms (iOS, Android, Safari, Chrome, Firefox, and Edge)
 - ⚡ **WebAssembly** - Fast, native performance in the browser
 - 🚀 **High Performance** - Very high accuracy with low latency (typically under 0.2ms per detection)
 - 🔧 **Easy Integration** - Simple JavaScript API